When Can You Change Your Medicare Supplement Plan?

 In most cases, federal law prohibits switching Medicare Supplement insurance plans unless:

-You are within your six-month Medicare Supplement Open Enrollment Period (October 15 to December 7).
+You are within your six-month Medicare Supplement Open Enrollment Period.

 You're eligible under a specific circumstance or Medicare Guaranteed Issue Rights.